ZoneMinder/zoneminder/README.txt

   directory, to allow overrides etc.

 o    FEATURE - The zmconfig.pl script is no more!
-Building now only requires the `configure' step and then make etc. Database parameters can be supplied to the configure script.
+Building now only requires the 'configure' step and then make etc. Database parameters can be supplied to the configure script.

 o    FEATURE - The configure script now includes more system